Artus Court Museum

 Popular with a hipper brand of student, the murky stained glass here conceals a den of wannabe urban chic, complete with cutting-edge...

 The gods are smiling on this excellent cellar-restaurant, near the Neptune fountain and below a striking entrance topped by a statue of...

 ul Długi Targ 43/44 · interesting places nearby

 Artus Court Museum information

 Built in the middle of the 14th century, the court was given its monumental facade by Abraham van den Block in the 1610s.
-Inside there’s a huge hall, topped by a Gothic vault supported on four slim granite columns, decorated with hunting murals and dominated by a vast painting depicting the Battle of Grunwald.
-There are also large models of masted sailing ships suspended from its ceiling!
+Inside, there’s a huge hall topped by a Gothic vault supported on four slim granite columns, decorated with hunting murals and dominated by a vast painting depicting the Battle of Grunwald.
 Wealthy local merchants used the building as a communal guildhall, holding meetings, banquets and general revelries in the lavishly decorated interior.

-The plainly renovated upper floors hold a selection of historical exhibits, including a photographic ‘simulacrum’ of how the great hall would have looked at its peak – even in two dimensions it’s a breathtaking space, filled from top to bottom with paintings, models and stuffed animals.
+The plainly renovated upper floors hold a selection of historical exhibits, including a photographic ‘simulacrum’ of how the great hall would have looked at its peak, a breathtaking spectacle.

 One unique feature of the interior is its giant Renaissance tiled stove, standing in the corner of the hall and almost touching the ceiling.
 It’s reputedly the highest stove of its kind in Europe containing 520 tiles, 437 of which are originals.